acesrg/remote-mole/docs/source/index.rst

 .. |coverage| image:: https://gitlab.com/acesrg/remote-ninja/badges/master/coverage.svg
     :target: https://gitlab.com/acesrg/remote-ninja/-/jobs/artifacts/master/file/htmlcov/index.html?job=unittest

-``remote-mole`` is a helper to set up a bot that digs ngrok tunnels for you, commanded via discord.
-This way you can share a remote device with friends or colleagues, connecting to it via ``ssh`` or hosting ``jupyter notebooks`` in it, and accessing them through a ngrok url in your browser.
+``remote-mole`` is a CLI helper that sets up a bot that digs ngrok tunnels for you.
+The bots can be commanded via discord.

+This way you can share a remote device with friends or colleagues, connecting to it via ``ssh`` or hosting ``jupyter notebooks`` there, and accessing them through an url in your browser.

 .. toctree::
    :maxdepth: 3